Arshadee/basicparser/README.md

  |--|--c<br>
  |--|--d<br>
  |--e<br>

 **Validation Rules:**
 * Must validate the string expression - parenthesis must be balanced no missing open or closed brackets.
-* Each Node must be followed by open bracket thats eventually closed
+* Each Node must be followed by open bracket thats eventually closed.
 * No brackets not following a node i.e. belonging to a node.
-* Expression cannot represent a disjoint tree and / or have a missing Root Node
+* Expression cannot represent a disjoint tree and / or have a missing Root Node.
 * No cyclic relations.

 # This project is the solution for this code challenge, Basic Parser